 Assistant Professor of Classical Archaeology

-Jennifer Gates-Foster received her B.A. in Anthropology and Archaeology from the University of Virginia, and her M.A.
+Jennifer Gates-Foster is an Associate Professor of Classical Archaeology.
+She received her B.A. in Anthropology and Archaeology from the University of Virginia, and her M.A.
 (Greek, Classical Archaeology) and Ph.D.
 (Classical Art and Archaeology) from the University of Michigan, Ann Arbor.
-Her dissertation on the road systems of the Egyptian Eastern Desert in the Ptolemaic Period won a distinguished dissertation award.
-Before joining the department in the fall of 2013, she held the Moses and Mary Finley Research Fellowship at Darwin College, Cambridge (2005-7) and was an Assistant Professor in the Department of Classics at the University of Texas at Austin (2007-13).
+She joined the Department of Classics and Curriculum in Archaeology in 2013.
+Before joining the department, she held the Moses and Mary Finley Research Fellowship at Darwin College, Cambridge (2005-7) and was an Assistant Professor in the Department of Classics at the University of Texas at Austin (2007-13).
 She has spent a year as a residential Fellow at Harvard’s Center for Hellenic Studies in Washington D.C.
 (2011-12) and was the recipient of a Loeb Classical Library Foundation Research Grant in the same year.
-She is also a member of the Getty Research group the Arts of Rome’s Provinces.
+She is also a leading member of a European Research Council Project on the Desert Networks of Egypt that recently received a 1.5 million Euro grant to pursue innovative new archival and archaeological work in Egypt.
+She also received a Tanner Award for Excellence in Undergraduate Teaching in 2017.